OpenNTI/nti.app.products.zapier/docs/initial_api.rst

 Response
 ~~~~~~~~
 Returns an `CourseEnrollmentDetails`_ for the new enrollment.
+If the record is
+newly created, a status of ``201 Created`` will be returned.
+If the user was
+already enrolled, a status of ``200 OK`` will be returned instead.

 Search
 ======